top of page

 What happens if the security situation in Israel worsens during my stay?

 If the situation in Israel worsens, we will make adjustments to the program including relocation of the group if necessary.
+Safety and security are our top priorities, and we are in constant communication with Birthright Israel and the Israeli government to ensure that are daily activities are safe.

 Can I stay in Israel after the program is over?